Escritura creativa: escribe una novela con la novelista juvenil Kim Purcell

 Fuentes

-I give students a google document link after they sign up.
-At that point, they will add
+I give students a Google document link after they sign up.
+This helps them plot their book and write on their own.

 Experiencia y certificaciones del docente